TZstatsADS/Spring2020-Project3-group8/README.md

 + Ruiqi Xie: I participated the data cleaning process and feature extracting process.
 In the data cleaning process, I mainly drew the average image.
 In the feature extracting process, I extracted the color feature of eyebrows.
 + Wenjie Xie: Extract detailed features by comparing differences between 220 facial expression category pairs

+Jinxu Xiang did the data pre-processing part which contains change_image function and the inverse function.
+These function rotate, zoom, and transfer the points and image to standardize them.
+He also created the average points and worked with Ruiqi Xie on ploting the average images, which help us visualized the defference between each pair of emotions.
+Everyone worked together on providing ideas of feature extraction and considering possible models.
+Wenjie Xie and Jiancong Shen compared the difference between 220 facial ecpression category pairs and added some improved features into the feature function.
+Vikki Sui constructed the base feature model and did the color feature for the nasolabials folds.
+Ruiqi Xie did the color feature for the wrinkle between eyebrows.
+Jinxu Xiang did the model training function, test function and the in class predicting function.
+Jinxu Xiang and Vikki Sui constructed the main.Rmd file including the model training, predicting, and diagnosis.

+For the presentation, Jinxu Xiang and Vikki Sui worked on the presentation materials together but Jinxu Xiang did the powerpoint and the video shooting.

+All team members approve our work presented in our GitHub repository including this contribution statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```